Golden and Silver Dark Sirens for precise H0 measurement with HETDEX: Introduction

 Since both golden and silver dark sirens rely heavily on knowing the redshifts of the potential host galaxies near the position of the GW event, it is important to have a catalog that ensures a nearly complete detection of objects in the expected volume.
 Moreover, previous works have established that for well-localized events (e.g., $\Delta\Omega_{90} \approx 1~\mathrm{deg}^2$), spectroscopic redshifts offer a 15\% better constraint on $H_0$ compared to photometric redshifts \citep{cross-parkin_dark_2025}.
 Therefore, to fully exploit the potential of dark sirens, it is necessary to identify a facility capable of obtaining deep spectroscopy of all possible hosts of a GW event.
 The Visible Integral-field Replicable Unit Spectrograph \citep[VIRUS;][]{Hill2021} on the Hobby-Eberly Telescope \citep[HET;][]{Ramsey1998} is an ideal instrument for dark siren follow-up.
 The Hobby-Eberly Telescope Dark Energy Experiment \citep[HETDEX;][]{het_descrip} illustrates the power of VIRUS, as the instrument has recently been used to measure large scale structure over 540~deg$^2$ of the $1.9 < z < 3.5$ universe.
 In this work, we explore the potential of constructing HETDEX-style surveys for golden and silver dark sirens.
 Such a dedicated spectroscopic follow-up strategy has already been demonstrated for one well-localized dark siren event \citep{DarkEnergySurveyGravitationalWave:2025ykv}, motivating a systematic exploration for optimizing future observations.
+VIRUS is explored as a new avenue for dark siren follow-up, as its wide field of view and high multiplexing capability make it well-suited for efficiently obtaining spectroscopic redshifts of potential host galaxies within the sky localization region of a GW event.

-The rest of the paper is structured as follows: In Section \ref{sec:event-specific} we introduce the idea of building event-specific catalogs with the HET to accomplish the measurements required for GW sources detected with a network consisting of LIGO, Virgo and LIGO-India observatories.
+The rest of the paper is structured as follows: In Section \ref{sec:event-specific} we introduce the idea of building event-specific catalogs with HET+VIRUS to accomplish the measurements required for GW sources detected with a network consisting of LIGO, Virgo and LIGO-India observatories.
 This analysis validates the EM follow-up strategy.
 Section \ref{sec:stats} presents the statistical framework used for the $H_0$ analysis performed, together with potential systematic effects and their mitigation.
-In Section \ref{sec:data} we describe the specific models and data; Sections \ref{sec:results} and \ref{sec:conclusion} present results and conclusions.
+In Section \ref{sec:data}, we describe the specific models and data; Sections \ref{sec:results} and \ref{sec:conclusion} present results and conclusions.